Fidexy/Obsidian/AAE2004 Exam Notes.md

 - Dynamic Routes for Arrivals in Weather
 	- Dynamically reroutes impact flights and balances arrival demand

+## Flexible use of airspace (FUA)
+The principle that airspace should not be designated purely as civil or military **Process to establish FUA**
+- National civil/military coordination body
+- National airspace planning process
+- Agreement letters
+- Process for publication
+- Review and update process
+- System that allows predictive and timely access to restricted airspace **Airspace Management guidelines (ASM)**
+- Available airspace should be managed in a flexible manner
+- Airspace management process should incorporate dynamic flight paths
+- Airspace use should be coordinated and monitored
+- Reservation should be planned in advance
+- System needs to accommodate unplanned requirements on short notice
+- Must be aware that complex operations may limit flexibility **Airspace design considerations**
+- Restricted areas may not be designated over the high seas or airspace of undetermined soverignty
+- Restricted areas should be designed to be as small as possible
+- Should only be activated when required
+**Benefits**
+- Reduces track miles, optimizes flight levels Decreases fuel burn
+- Increases airspace capacity
+	Decreases ATC/cockpit workload
 ## HKIA Third Runway
 Runways were classified into 3 groups in terms of:
 - Operational safety